Probate Jewellery Valuation Or Confirmation Of Will

 How do you value a diamond ring ?

-Firstly is the ring old or modern?
+- Is the ring old or modern?

-How big is the stone and is it a good quality diamond?
+- How big is the stone and is it a good quality diamond?